plogs/asopposedtowhat.com/content/posts/acknowledgment.md

 So land acknowledgments are really just [virtue signaling](https://en.wikipedia.org/wiki/Virtue_signalling).
-We're implying that our invading culture is somehow better than all of the previous invading cultures.
+We're implying that our invading culture is somehow better than all previous invading cultures.

+How do we imply this?

-It's better because we're willing to shame ourselves by drawing attention to our occupation of unceded land that was unceremoniously appropriated from an indigenous tribe that managed to occupy unceded land from a prior indigenous tribe, who managed to occupy ancestral and unceded territory from a previous prior tribe or nation; and so on and so forth, all the way back to the Clovis people, who's distant ancestors ultimately came from Africa. [^c1] [^c2]
+We imply this by conspicuously drawing attention to our occupation of unceded land that was unceremoniously appropriated from indigenous tribes who themselves managed to occupy unceded land from prior indigenous tribes, who in turn managed to occupy ancestral unceded territory from prior previous tribes, and so on and so forth, all the way back to the Clovis people who's distant ancestors originally came from Africa. [^c1] [^c2]

+Are we going to give the land back?

+No.

+Then shut up about it.

 [^recognized]: https://www.usa.gov/tribes